thrackle-io/rules-engine/docs/userGuides/riskScore/RISK-SCORE-STRUCTURE.md

 ## Remove Function

-Removing a risk score from account or address is done through the function:
+Removing a risk score from an address is done through the function:

 ```c
 function removeRiskScore(address _account) external onlyRole(RISK_ADMIN_ROLE);